ADEs: Diabetes Agents

 To obtain continuing education for this eLearning course, please follow these instructions:

 - Go to the CDC Training and Continuing Education Online at http://www.cdc.gov/tceonline/.
 If you have not already registered as a participant, click on New Participant to create a user ID and password.
 If you have registered, click on Participant Login and login.

 - Once logged in to the CDC Training and Continuing Education Online website, you will be on the Participant Services Click on Search and Register.

 - Search by course date, keyword, or course number to find this course:

 - Date: September 2014

 - Keywords: Diabetes, hypoglycemia, health literacy, medication safety, adverse drug events (ADEs)

 - Find the course and click on View.
 The course information page will come up.
 Scroll down to Register Here.

 - Click on the type of continuing education you would like to receive.
-If you have completed the course, you’re eligible to receive the following continuing education:

 - Choose the type of continuing education you would like to receive and click Submit.
 Three demographic questions will come up.
 Complete the questions and then click Submit.
 You are now registered for the course.